 CVE-2021-36942 – Windows LSA Spoofing Vulnerability.
-The flaw is due to incorrect processing of user-supplied data in the Windows LSA.
-It allows an unauthenticated attacker to trick a domain controller into authenticating with another server combining with an NTLM Relay Attack.
-This spoofing vulnerability has received a combined CVSSv3 score of 9.3.
+However, The flaw is due to incorrect processing of user-supplied data in the Windows LSA.
+Hence, It allows an unauthenticated attacker to trick a domain controller into authenticating with another server combining with an NTLM Relay Attack.
+Moreover, This spoofing vulnerability has received a combined CVSSv3 score of 9.3.

 CVE-2021-36948 – Windows Update Medic Service Elevation of Privilege Vulnerability.
 This is the only zero-day vulnerability exploited in the wild this month.
-The flaw is due to an improper boundary check within the Windows Update Medic Service.
+Therefore, The flaw is due to an improper boundary check within the Windows Update Medic Service.
 It allows local attackers to execute arbitrary code with elevated privileges on the system.
-The vulnerability has received a CVSSv3 score of 7.8.
+Hence, The vulnerability has received a CVSSv3 score of 7.8.

 The remaining critical vulnerabilities addressed other than zero-days are,